 How to Recover Deleted Files using Windows File Recovery

 NOTE: This app requires Windows 10 build 19041 or later.
-Which means, you must be running Windows 10 version 2004 or newer.
+This means you must be running Windows 10 version 2004 or newer.
 To check the version of your Windows 10, go to RUN, type winver

-and press Enter.
-You can check here how to install latest Windows 10 update.
+, and press Enter.
+You can check here how to install the latest Windows 10 update.

 Use Windows File Recovery to Recover Lost Files

-First of all, let’s have a look on how to use Windows File Recovery for recovering delete files?
+First of all, let’s have a look at how to use Windows File Recovery to recover deleted files.
 In this example, we have used Signature Mode.
-Let’s get started with steps.
+So, let’s get started with the steps.

 Step 1: Install Windows File Recovery from Microsoft Store

-Once, Windows File Recovery app is installed in your Computer, we can start the process to recover deleted files.
+It may take some time to download and install the app on your PC.
+Once, the Windows File Recovery app is installed on your Computer, we can start the process to recover deleted files.

 SEE ALSO: How to Reset your PC using Recovery Options in Windows 10?